jkstill/Data-Ref/README.md

 A Data::Ref module will traverse the data, printing the values and the keys used to access them.

-Currently the only module available is for JASON
+Currently the only module available is for JSON

   Data::Ref::JSON